 Tencent launches Candy Crush game in China

-SHANGHAI (Reuters) - Chinese tech giant Tencent Holdings Ltd will launch a Chinese version of King Digital Entertainment Plc's explosively popular "Candy Crush Saga" game in China, as the UK-based mobile games maker looks to woo new users to support flagging sales in the United States and Europe.
+SHANGHAI, April 16 (Reuters) - Chinese tech giant Tencent Holdings Ltd will launch a Chinese version of King Digital Entertainment Plc's explosively popular "Candy Crush Saga" game in China, as the UK-based mobile games maker looks to woo new users to support flagging sales in the United States and Europe.

-The web-based game, which involves lining up colorful candies, will roll out through Tencent's Mobile QQ and Weixin platforms.
+The web-based game, which involves lining up colourful candies, will roll out through Tencent's Mobile QQ and Weixin platforms.
 Weixin, or WeChat, had 225 million active users in January, according to Beijing-based consultancy iResearch.

 "Tencent has the largest mobile social network in China," King Digital Chief Executive Riccardo Zacconi said in a statement, adding that he hoped the tie-up would make Candy Crush "as popular in China as in the rest of the world".